School chaplaincy that supports students and whānau to live their best life.

 Once you’re placed in a school

-2. Attend two professional development workshops each year
+2. Attend two professional development workshops a year

-3. Complete a Police Vetting, Code of Expectation and Referee docs every three years.
+3. Complete Police Vetting, resign the Code of Expectations and Referee docs every three years.

 Start your Lifewalk journey today!